Great take-out for your picnics in Montréal’s parks

 Tri Express is one of the best sushi restaurants in town.
 Opened by Chef Tri Du, the restaurant is now managed by his son, and the quality has never wavered.
 A fantastic choice for dinner in Parc Laurier.

-Lachine Canal and around Atwater Market
+Banks of Lachine Canal and around Atwater Market